redhat-developer/developers.redhat.com/CONTRIBUTING.md

 ### How to Contribute a New Quickstart to an Existing Red Hat Developers Repository
 To contribute a new Quickstart to Red Hat Developers:

-1. Identify which JBoss Product or upstream Project it targets.
+1. Identify which Product or upstream Project it targets.
 2. Find the appropriate quickstart repository.
 Most of the JBoss Product quickstart repositories are located in the [Jboss Developer GitHub organisation](https://github.com/jboss-developer).
 For example, see the [JBoss EAP quickstart repository](https://github.com/jboss-developer/jboss-eap-quickstarts).
 3. Now follow the [Contribution guide](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONTRIBUTING.md).
 4. The Quickstart will typically appear on the Red Hat Developers site shortly after the next Product or Project release containing your contribution.